 This proxy is solicited by the Board of Directors of PIZZA INN HOLDINGS, INC.

 3551 Plano Parkway

 The Colony, Texas 75056

-The undersigned, revoking all proxies heretofore given, hereby appoints Jerome L. Trojan, III and Madison Jobe or either of them, as proxies of the undersigned, with full power of substitution and resubstitution, to vote on behalf of the undersigned the shares of Pizza Inn Holdings, Inc. (the "Company") that the undersigned is entitled to vote at the Annual Meeting of Shareholders to be held at 10:00 a.m., Dallas time, on Wednesday, November 15, 2012, at the Sheraton Stonebriar Hotel, Preston Meeting Room, 5444 State Highway 121, Frisco, Texas 75034, and at all adjournments thereof, as fully as the undersigned would be entitled to vote if personally present, as specified on the reverse side of this card and on such other matters as may properly come before the meeting or any adjournments thereof.
+The undersigned, revoking all proxies heretofore given, hereby appoints Randy Gier and Madison Jobe, or either of them, as proxies of the undersigned, with full power of substitution and resubstitution, to vote on behalf of the undersigned the shares of Pizza Inn Holdings, Inc. (the "Company") that the undersigned is entitled to vote at the Annual Meeting of Shareholders to be held at 10:00 a.m., Dallas time, on Wednesday, November 13, 2013, at the Sheraton Stonebriar Hotel, Preston Meeting Room, 5444 State Highway 121, Frisco, Texas 75034, and at all adjournments thereof, as fully as the undersigned would be entitled to vote if personally present, as specified on the reverse side of this card and on such other matters as may properly come before the meeting or any adjournments thereof.
 In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting.

 This proxy, when properly executed, will be voted in the manner directed herein.
 If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.

 Continued and to be signed on reverse side

-continued and to be signed on reverse side